-A constant speed/variable pitch propeller (VPP) manufactured by Woodcomp is available as optional equipment to optimize the propeller efficiency, fuel consumption, and noise in all flight regimes and power settings.
-This is achieved by changing the propeller pitch, in turn by adjusting the constant speed setting using the blue panel mounted adjustment knob.
+Both propellers allow the pilot to optimize the propeller efficiency, fuel consumption, and noise in all flight regimes and power settings by changing the propeller pitch.

+For the KW-30; by adjusting the constant speed setting using the blue panel mounted adjustment knob, or where fitted with 'Single lever throttle and propeller control', full automatic control without pilot input.